wazuh/wazuh-documentation/source/user-manual/capabilities/agent-key-polling.rst

   ./agent_key_pull.py id 001

-When polling by IP address, the manager will retrieve the agent key by querying it's IP address, so the input parameters that the program will receive are for example:
+When polling by IP address, the manager will retrieve the agent key by querying his IP address, so the input parameters that the program will receive are for example:

 ::